bitnami/charts/bitnami/influxdb/README.md

 This helm chart supports to customize the whole configuration file.

 Add your custom configuration file to "files/conf" in your working directory.
-This file will be mounted as a configMap to the containers and it will be used for configuring InfluxDB(TM).
+This file will be mounted as a configMap to the containers and it will be used for configuring InfluxDB<sup>TM</sup>.

-Alternatively, you can specify the InfluxDB(TM) configuration using the `influxdb.configuration` parameter.
+Alternatively, you can specify the InfluxDB<sup>TM</sup> configuration using the `influxdb.configuration` parameter.

 In addition to these options, you can also set an external ConfigMap with all the configuration files.
 This is done by setting the `influxdb.existingConfiguration` parameter.
 Note that this will override the two previous options.